top of page

 U-pick hours 10-5, Market hours 10-6

-(no after-hours U-pick)
+(No after-hours U-pick)

-Extra parking in back
+Extra parking in the back

-Draper Girls Cider has won many awards in the cider community including 2018 Best New Cidery of the Year (Portland International Cider Cup).
+Draper Girls Cider has won many awards in the cider community, including 2018 Best New Cidery of the Year (Portland International Cider Cup).
 I loved the Blueberry Lemon Cider.

 541-490-8113 or 541-352-6625